ironsheep/P2-vscode-extensions/TASKS.md

 For each P2 Project:

 - Install a tasks.json file in each of your P2 projects
-    - Make sure your path to the compiler of your choice is correct
-    - Make sure the name of your top-level file is correctly placed in your compileTop task
+    - Make sure the name of your top-level file is correctly placed in your compileTop and download tasks

 ### FlexProp install specifics: Windows